List of cults of personality: Cambodia

-During its first three years in power, the Khmer Rouge concealed Pol Pot's name and refused to instill a cult of personality around him.
-Worsening relations with Vietnam forced the Khmer Rouge to instill a cult of personality around Pol Pot so he could be portrayed as a wartime leader who the people could rally around.
-Plaster images and portraits of him were prepared for public distribution, similar to those of Kim Il-sung and Mao Zedong; however, the Vietnamese invasion cut these plans short, but a less extreme version of Pol Pot's cult of personality continued to exist in the areas which were under the control of Khmer Rouge remnants.
+During its first three years in power, the Khmer Rouge concealed Pol Pot's name and so did not instill a cult of personality around him, only referring to "Angkar" or the "Organization" with a god-like quality which commanded absolute, unquestioning loyalty from the Cambodian people as the new ultimate authority in Cambodian society.
+Worsening relations with Vietnam prompted the Khmer Rouge to portray Pol Pot as a wartime leader whom the people could rally around.
+Even as plaster images and portraits of him were prepared for public distribution, similar to those of Kim Il Sung and Mao Zedong, Angkar referred to itself as an entity rather than a personality cult which contributed to the mystique and power of the regime, as the source of power was absolute.
+Though the Vietnamese invasion cut these plans short, a less extreme version of Pol Pot's cult of personality continued to exist in the areas which were under the control of Khmer Rouge remnants.
+His grave has been the subject of cultic activities, with people paying respects to his grave during the Cambodian New Year and the Cambodian Festival of the Dead.